-Communication, education, and engagement are essential to bring our work to a wider audience, and to raise awareness and understanding of the Cotswolds as an internationally important and protected landscape.
+Communication, education, and engagement are vital in bringing what we do to a wider audience, and in raising awareness and understanding of the importance of the Cotswolds AONB as an internationally important and protected landscape.

 This Communications Strategy and Outline Delivery Plan builds on, and updates, the previous communications strategies from the Board.
 It also takes into account the Business Plan Framework 2020 - 2023.